naoshibaikyu/cyborgresistance/halloween.md

 @TITLE:

-@AUTHOR: By Arrietty and Molly
+@AUTHOR: By WitchArrietty and UlalaMolly

 <!-- Epilogue -->